Tom Eidem 5 articles

 This is where you will find the biggest difference between dental plans.
 It can also be the most challenging when trying to compare your options – both in terms of plan value and dental rates.

-Dental plans have an Annual Maximum, which is the most the dental plan will pay towards your employees’ dental care each year.
+Dental plans have an Annual Maximum, which is the most the dental plan will pay toward your employees’ dental care each year.
 There may be a deductible as well.
 While the Annual Maximum and deductible may be similar across plans, it doesn’t necessarily mean that the plans offer the same value.
 That’s because there can be significant differences in the amount of coverage a plan provides for dental services.

 Coverage for dental services is split into the broad categories of Preventive/Diagnostic, Basic Care and Major Care.
 Some plans also cover Orthodontics as a fourth category.